JEHANALIK/jobApp/README.md

 ---
 ## Features
-*	Job seeker can create an account and profile.
+*	Job seeker can create an account and profile and apply for jobs.
-*	Employer can create an account and post job openings.
+*	Employer can create an account and post job openings, edit and delete them.
-*	Admin can manage users, job postings, and applications

 ## Technologies Used
-*	Backend: Node.js, Express.js, MongoDB, Mongoose,React.js
+*	Backend: Node.js, Express.js
-*	Frontend: HTML, JavaScript, EJS, Bootstrap CSS Framework
+*	Frontend: HTML, JavaScript, Bootstrap CSS Framework
 *	Database: MongoDB
-*   Bcrypt
 * Git + Github

 ## API Reference